pmndrs/react-three-fiber/api.md

 #### Dealing with objects that are normally not part of the scene, and attaching

 You can put non-Object3D primitives (geometries, materials, etc) into the render tree as well, so that they become managed and reactive.
+They are not part of the threejs scene!
 They take the same properties they normally would, constructor arguments are passed as an array via `args`.
 If args change later on, the object gets re-constructed from scratch!

 Using the `attach` property objects bind to their parent and are taken off once they unmount.